max-sym/react-booking-form/README.md

 - [Storybook example](https://611f9e606d0396003a654e41-zxstavlflj.chromatic.com/?path=/story/example-bookingform--basic)

 ## Features
-✅ Style agnostic: style your components however you want and just give them callbacks from the library for logic 💫\
+✅ Style agnostic: style your components however you want and just give them callbacks from the library for logic\
 ✅ Debounced location search\
 ✅ Easily focus on the next elements after selections\
 ✅ No dependencies except a very light (and amazing) calendar library [flatpickr](https://github.com/flatpickr/flatpickr)\